mkurzydlowski/ewp-specs-api-imobilities/endpoints/get.md

    access to).
 If the requester doesn't have access to none of the requested `omobility_ids`, an empty HTTP 200 `<response>` element MUST be returned.

- * Note, that currently clients have no way of telling the difference between "this incoming mobility does not exist" and "it does exist, but I don't have access to read it".
+ * Note that currently clients have no way of telling the difference between "this incoming mobility does not exist" and "it does exist, but I don't have access to read it".
 In both cases, the proper mobility element will simply be missing from the response.